Dancer says did not want acid used in Bolshoi attack

 "Sergei ... surrounded himself with people who could not resist and always agreed with all the machinations involving money," Dmitrichenko said.
 He said he had been ejected from a commission on grants after trying to change things.

-Filin's aide at the Bolshoi, Dilyara Timergazina, suggested the accusations were unfounded, saying a six-member commission distributes grants according an "absolutely transparent" system whose results are determined by a computer program.
+Filin's aide at the Bolshoi, Dilyara Timergazina, suggested the accusations were unfounded, saying a six-member commission distributes grants according an "absolutely transparent" system whose results are determined by a computer programme.

 She told Reuters that Dmitrichenko had come to the last commission of his own accord and that he and the ballet troupe head had "staged a scandal, demanding the redistribution of grants".